eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 * UPM
 UPM is a sensor library that supports various sensors including the de10-nano's built-in accelerometer.
 The UPM library is used to read data from the built-in 3-axis accelerometer, the ADXL345 from Analog Devices.

-**Note**: MRAA and UPM come pre-installed on the default DE10-Nano SD card image.
+**Note**: MRAA and UPM come pre-installed on the default DE10-Nano microSD card image.

 #### Programming Language
 Node.js\*

 [//]: # (Tudor, where are we viewing the Plotly graph?
-Are we connected to the board via HMDI?)
+Are we connected to the board via HDMI?)

 ## Accelerometer Theory